Graduate Support Office

-All requests for proposal or final defense must be submitted to the Graduate Support Office (EDU 320) two (2) weeks prior to your defense date.
-When you submit your defense request you must have the request form signed by your full committee and department chair as well as a hard copy of your proposal or final dissertation with the correct title page.
-At the time that you submit your defense request to the you will receive a questionnaire to fill out.
-If you have someone else submit your request for defense on your behalf, they will need to be able to answer the questionnaire for you.
+All requests for proposal or final defense must be submitted to the Graduate Support Office (EDU 320) three (3) weeks prior to your defense date.
+When you submit your defense request you must have the request form signed by your full committee and department chair as well, the appropriate Defense Guidelines Questionnaire filled out, and a hard copy of your proposal or final dissertation with the correct title page.

 All dissertation proposal and final defense sessions are open to the public.
 Notices for sessions are posted at least 24 hours in advance of session.
-Notices of these sessions are posted in the Advanced Graduate Student CANVAS group as well as on the Graduate Support Office home page <insert announcement webpage link here>
+Notices of these sessions are posted in the Advanced Graduate Student CANVAS group as well as on the Graduate Support Office Dissertation Announcements web-page.

 Yes, All graduate students are required to be registered for a minimum of two (2) graduate credit hours in the semester that they apply for graduation even if they have already met all of the program requirements.

 There are two applications that serve two distinct purposes regarding your program completion.
 The Graduate Degree Graduation Application and it informs your department, the college of your major, and the university that this is the semester you plan to transition from student to alumnus.
 This form is found on your OASIS account and should be completed before the posted application deadline for the semester which can be found here.

 Please remember that USF Graduate Catalog policy requires that you must be registered for a minimum of two (2) graduate credit hours of coursework during the semester of your intended graduation.